AI and ADHD; a Default Mode Network Amplifier.

 The Rubber Band

 In people without ADHD, brain networks are reciprocal — one increases while the other declines.
 In ADHD, however, the DMN remains overly active even while the task-positive network is engaged.
 The brain's internal thought stream intrudes on external task performance.
 It makes us highly creative with many ideas — and challenges us to execute on any of them.
 There's a creative upside to this wiring.
-Having both systems online simultaneously — the DMN still humming while we try to execute — may be one of the reasons many people we able to think of unexpected solutions.
+Having both systems online simultaneously — the DMN still humming while we try to execute — may be one reason many people were able to come up with unexpected solutions.

 The relationship between ADHD, mind-wandering, and creativity is still being studied, but the connection between DMN activity and creative ideation is well-established in the broader neuroscience literature.
 So the same wiring that makes execution painful is the wiring that makes us exceptional idea generators.
 That's the deal.
 We don't get to pick one without the other.